quux00/go-lightly/README.md

 ## Overview

 Go-lightly is a Clojure library that facilitates building concurrent programs in Clojure in the style built into the Go language.
 Go concurrency is based on the [Communicating Sequential Processes](http://en.wikipedia.org/wiki/Communicating_sequential_processes) (CSP) model of programming.

-CSP addresses concurrency interaction patterns - how separate processes (in the Unix or Erlang sense), threads or routines communicate and coordinate with each other via **message passing**.
+CSP addresses concurrency interaction patterns - how separate processes, threads or routines communicate and coordinate with each other via **message passing**.
 A CSP language or library is intended to provided constructs that reduce the complexity of inter-process/inter-thread communication using primitives that are easy to use and reason about.
 This means not having to be a deep expert in a system's memory model in order to do concurrent programming.
 Instead, it hides semaphores, mutexes, barriers and other low level concurrency constructs in higher-level abstractions.

 The core constructs of the Go concurrency programming are: